Abhiz2411/Kanaka_Training/README.md

+# Kanaka Company Training Repository

+Welcome to the Kanaka Company Training Repository!
+This repository contains code and assignments completed during our training phase.
+Each folder in this repository corresponds to a specific assignment or problem-solving session.

-# Book Management System
+## Assignment 1 - Book Management System

-This Java project is a simple Book Management System that allows users to input information about books, such as author name, total pages, price, and date of purchase.
+The "Assignment 1" folder contains the code and related files for our first assignment.
+In this assignment, we implemented a simple Book Management System in Java.
+The program allows users to input information about books, including author name, total pages, price, and date of purchase.
+It provides a basic user interface for entering and displaying book details.

-## Problem Statement

-You are tasked with developing a program that can store and manage information about books.
-Users should be able to input details for multiple books, including the author's name, the total number of pages, the price, and the date of purchase.
-The program should then display this information for each book entered.

-## Approach

-To solve this problem, we have created a Java program with two main classes:

-1. `Book`: This class represents a book object and contains attributes for the author's name, total pages, price, and date of purchase.
-It also provides getter and setter methods for these attributes.

-2. `Demo`: This class contains the main method where the user interacts with the program.
-It uses a Scanner object to take input from the user for the number of books and details of each book.
-It then creates an array of Book objects to store this information and displays it back to the user.

 ### Usage

-1. Run the `Demo` class to start the program.

-2. Enter the number of books you want to input.

-3. For each book, enter the following details:
-   - Author's name
-   - Total number of pages
-   - Price
-   - Date of purchase (Year, Month, Day)

-4. The program will display the information you entered for each book.
+To run the "Assignment 1" program, follow the instructions provided in the README.md file inside the folder.

+## Assignment 2 - Time Class

+The "Assignment 2" folder contains the code and related files for our second assignment.
+In this assignment, we created a Java class called "Time" to represent time in hours, minutes, and seconds.
+The program allows users to set and retrieve time, as well as add two time objects together, handling carryover values correctly.

-### Example
+### Usage

-Here's an example of how to use the program:
+To run the "Assignment 2" program, follow the instructions provided in the README.md file inside the folder.

+## Author

+- Abhijit Zende

+ Enjoy your training and happy coding!